-Sweeping public discussion about women in the workplace, women’s rights has come to the fore.
+Sweeping public discussion about women in the workplace has brought women’s rights to the fore.
 The #MeToo movement highlighting aspects of inequality and discrimination.
 These men are in full support of women and equality.
 Alongside their partners, they are trying to find their place as dads in the modern world.

-One of the dads travelled from Kensington to attend the Dad’s Playgroup, such is the scarcity of fathers groups.
-Previous members used to travel from as far as Sunbury.
+One of the dads travels from Kensington to attend the Dad’s Playgroup, such is the scarcity of fathers groups.
+Previous members use to travel from as far as Sunbury.
 Scanning the media, there is little discussion about Dads.
 Do they feel that they have a voice?

 “Not really, because it seems to be such a niche thing in the media.
 Even this group, we have a Facebook page but there’s not a lot of activity there,” observes Leo.

 “I do see dads out but not in the media or online.
 Maybe people don’t know how they can participate.”